Your Canvas for the art of purposeful living.

 DESIGNED WITH THE HUMAN EXPERIENCE IN MIND

-Located on a quiet cul-de-sac in Denver’s historic Whittier neighborhood, CANVAS homes are thoughtfully built at the “human scale.”
+Located near a quiet cul-de-sac in Denver’s historic Whittier neighborhood, CANVAS homes are thoughtfully built at the “human scale.”
 Everything from the open layout that provides an abundance of space to the many finely-crafted details are there to help you live more efficiently.

 Ipe wood balconies accessible from upstairs bedrooms